New faces and old favorites intersect on this concert disc culled from the Greg Lake Band’s 2005 tour of the UK and Germany.

 Kronomyth 4.0: Fanfare for the lucky schizoid man.

 In 2005, a new Greg Lake Band was formed and hit the road.
 I mention this just in case you didn’t know.
 In 2007, a live disc was released from the tour, the cover of which you were looking at just moments ago and thinking, “That shameless William Shatner will hawk anything, even the latest Greg Lake CD.”
-If the cover art isn’t enough to make you want to buy this on the spot, let me nudge you it a little: this disc sounds waaaay better than it looks.
-Imagine those latter-day live Camel albums with more singing and less guitar soloing, and you’re getting an accurate picture.
+If the cover art isn’t enough to make you want to buy this on the spot, let me nudge you a little: this disc sounds waaaay better than it looks.
+Imagine those latter-day live Camel albums with more singing and less guitar soloing.

 Greg Lake is, after all, as close as prog rock has to royalty.
 On this disc, the king returns to recount his glory years with King Crimson and ELP.
 Far from tired and twice-told tales, these songs are made to feel new again.
 Listen to Lake’s fearless performance of Pictures at an Exhibition; if that doesn’t give you chills, you need to turn the heat down.